Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 10. CaO2 is the level of oxygen capacity of the blood.

-Indications for the purpose of the study
+Indications for prescribing the study

-Purpose of the analysis
+Goals of the analysis

 2. Evaluation of the effectiveness of a previously established therapeutic regimen.